audibleblink/secblog/content/posts/Accidentally Graphing DLL Hijacks in All Electron Apps/index.md

 ---
-title: "Accidentally Graphing DLL Hijacks in All Electron Apps"
+title: "Accidentally Graphing DLL Hijacks in Every Electron App"
-date: 2021-10-08T16:50:47-04:00
+date: 2022-01-25T16:50:47-04:00
-draft: true
+draft: false
 toc: false
 images:
+  - 4.png
 tags:
+  - neo4j
-  - untagged
+  - windows

 ---

 _or Building Your Own Binoculars_

-I like this analogy for a couple of reasons.
+I like this bi-line for a couple of reasons.
-- Self-sufficiency in the face of necessity
+- It touches on self-sufficiency in the face of necessity
 - It could bring up one of two things
 	- You may be too far from the problem.
 Think about how to get closer
-	- You may be too [inside baseball](https://en.wikipedia.org/wiki/Inside_baseball_(metaphor)) to have an objective opinion about a particular problem.
-Step back and look from the outside in
+	- You may not be seeing the forest for the trees.
+Being an expert on something can make it difficult to have an objective/practical opinion about the downstream effects your specialty has on the world around you.
-- Building your own tools to solve a problem will reveal perspectives to the problem you did not anticipate
+- Building tools to solve a problem reveals perspectives to the problem you did not anticipate
 - I recently finished reading "Paddle Your Own Canoe" by Nick Offerman and wanted a cool title like his

-In my research, it often takes me a while to get started because I ~~procrastinate~~ spend so much time building tools that will facilitate the research.
+In my research, it often takes me a while to get started because I ~~procrastinate~~ spend so much time building tools to facilitate the research.
 I try to anticipate my needs, and set myself up to easily pivot, if need be.
-I do my best to ensure that fastest feedback loop, allowing myself to fail fast and restart so I'm quickly learning what does and doesn't work.
+I do my best to ensure a fast feedback loop, allowing fast failures and restarts.
 Failures are still data.
-To twist the colloquialism: Sharpen your axe before cutting the trees.
+To twist the colloquialism: Sharpen your axe before chopping down trees.

 Some time ago, while hashing out what to build into an application, I received some advice that's helped me in various technical and non-technical aspects of my life:

-> Don't anticpate the future.
-There lies madness.
+> Don't anticipate details.
+Therein lies madness.
-> Instead, only anticipate change, and build the framework needed to facilitate that change.
+> Instead, only anticipate change, and build what's needed to facilitate that change.

-Now if that ain't some __Zen and the Art of Motorcycle Maintenance__ shit, dunno what is.
+There's you daily does of __Zen and the Art of Motorcycle Maintenance__

 ## Prior Work

 Below is a list of related work I encountered throughout the life-cycle of this project.
-This would have been much more painful with you all.
+This would have been much more painful without you all.
 Thank you:

 - [%appdata% is a mistake](https://redteamer.tips/appdata-is-a-mistake-introducing-invoke-dllclone/): Jean Maes
 - [Analysing RPC with Ghidra and neo4j](https://blog.xpnsec.com/analysing-rpc-with-ghidra-neo4j/): Adam Chester aka @_xpn_